Yogesh-Shri/Emperical-Study-of-Smart-Contracts/README.md

 bytecode_length_stats finder.py - It uses bytecode_length.csv and store the statistics in bytecode_length_stats.txt

+balance.csv and transaction.csv are fetched from googlebigquery by writing queries for balance and transaction respectively.
 CCDF_balance.py-It uses balance.csv file to produce Complementary Cumulative Distribution Function(CCDF) graph based on balance.
 CCDF_transaction.py- It uses transactio.csv to produce CCDF graph based on transations.